-The ongoing military action between Russia and Ukraine could adversely affect our business, financial condition and results of operations.
+The ongoing military action between Russia and Ukraine has in the past and could in the future adversely affect our business, financial condition and results of operations.

-On February 24, 2022, Russian military forces launched a military action in Ukraine, and sustained conflict and disruption in the region is likely.
-Although the length, impact and outcome of the ongoing military conflict in Ukraine is highly unpredictable, this conflict could lead to significant market and other disruptions, including significant volatility in commodity prices and supply of energy resources, instability in financial markets, supply chain interruptions, political and social instability, changes in consumer or purchaser preferences as well as increase in cyberattacks and espionage.
+On February 24, 2022, Russian military forces launched a military action in Ukraine.
+Prior to this time, for the year ended December 31, 2021, we had aggregate net sales of $\in$ 58.9 thousand in Ukraine and Russia.
+As a result of the conflict, beginning in February 2022, we stopped marketing our products in Russia, and do not intend to pursue new opportunities with customers in that country.
+Although the length, impact and outcome of the ongoing military conflict is still unpredictable, this conflict could lead to significant market and other disruptions, including significant volatility in commodity prices and supply of energy resources, instability in financial markets, supply chain interruptions, political and social instability, changes in consumer or purchaser preferences as well as increase in cyberattacks and espionage.